regstuff/notes/docs/special_relativity_classical_field_theory.md

 $$\mathcal{L} = \frac{1}{2}(E^2 - B^2)$$

 Regarding the interaction component, its job is to couple the electromagnetic field to the matter field (the charge and current densities).
-This interaction term is where the charge density enters the Lagrangian density:
+The simplest possible Lorentz scalar that does this is:

 $$\mathcal{L}_{\text{int}} = -J^\mu A_\mu = -(\rho\phi - \mathbf{J} \cdot \mathbf{A})$$

+However, this term is not manifestly gauge invariant.
+But we will resolve this shortly.
 The action $S$ of the electromagnetic field interacting with a current source is the four-dimensional integral of the Lagrangian density:

 $$S = \int \left( -\frac{1}{4\mu_0} F_{\alpha\beta}F^{\alpha\beta} - J^\mu A_\mu \right) d^4x$$

----

-**Aside:** Note that in the integral, we have a $d^4x$ for the invariant volume element.
+Note that in the integral, we have a $d^4x$ for the invariant volume element.
 This is a special case for Minkowski spacetime of the more general $\sqrt{-g} d^4x$.
 In flat Minkowski spacetime, $\sqrt{-\eta} = 1$, so it seamlessly reduces to $d^4x$.

----
+This ensures gauge invariance.

 The Euler-Lagrange equation for the continuous field components $A_\mu$ is: